HaarthiV13/Retail-Sales-Analysis-and-Visualization-using-Power-BI/README.md

 ## Folder Structure

 ```
-walmart-sales-project/
+Retail-Sales-Analysis-and-Visualization-using-Power-BI/
-│─ data/
+│─ Datasets/
-│   └─ walmart.csv                # Original dataset from Kaggle
+│   ├─ walmart.csv                  # Original dataset from Kaggle
+│   └─ walmart_cleaned.csv            # Cleaned dataset for Power BI
 │─ notebooks/
-│   └─ 01-clean-eda.ipynb        # Python notebook for cleaning & visualization
+│   └─ Retail_Sales_Analysis.ipynb  # Python notebook for cleaning & visualization
-│─ outputs/
-│   └─ walmart_cleaned.csv        # Cleaned dataset for Power BI
-│─ powerbi/
-│   └─ walmart_dashboard.pbix     # Power BI dashboard file
+│─ walmart_sales_dashboard.pbit     # Power BI dashboard template
 │─ README.md                        # Project overview
 ```

 ## How to Run

-1. Download `walmart.csv` from Kaggle and place it in the `data/` folder.
+1. Place `walmart.csv` in the `Datasets/` folder.
-2. Open `01-clean-eda.ipynb` in Jupyter Notebook and run all cells to perform cleaning and visualizations.
+2. Open `Retail_Sales_Analysis.ipynb` in Jupyter Notebook and run all cells to perform cleaning and visualizations.
-3. The cleaned dataset will be saved as `outputs/walmart_cleaned.csv`.
+3. The cleaned dataset will be saved as `Datasets/walmart_cleaned.csv`.
 4. Open Power BI Desktop → Get Data → Import `walmart_cleaned.csv`.
-5. Build visuals as described in the workflow.
+5. Use the `walmart_sales_dashboard.pbit` template to build and explore the dashboard.

 ## Skills & Tools Demonstrated